Dean McGee

 Having been branded as a racist by his school, Christian’s return was met with ostracism, bullying, and threats.
 Concerned for his safety, his parents unenrolled him and he is now completing the semester through a homeschooling program.

-The Liberty Justice Center is suing the school board on behalf of Christian and his family for violating his rights to free speech, education, and due process.
-The lawsuit argues that the school board had no legal justification to suspend Christian because his comment was protected speech under the First Amendment.
-The lawsuit also seeks to remove the suspension from Christian’s academic record.
+The Liberty Justice Center sued the school board on behalf of Christian and his family for violating his rights to free speech, education, and due process.
+The lawsuit argued that the school board had no legal justification to suspend Christian because his comment was protected speech under the First Amendment.
+The lawsuit also sought to remove the suspension from Christian’s academic record.

 C.M. v.
 Davidson County Board of Education was filed in the U.S. District Court for the Middle District of North Carolina on May 7, 2024.